irgroup-classrooms/individual-assignments-Nadja890/assignments/04/README.md

 1. Extract all order numbers from the text.

+## Parsing product orders with Python

+In this directory, you will find another file called `csv/orders.csv` and also a short Python script that reads the file and parses all numbers with a regular expression.
+Please extend the script such that it also print the following extracted text pieces.

+1. Extract all order numbers from the text.

+## Parsing product orders with Python

+In this directory, you will find another file called `csv/orders.csv` and also a short Python script that reads the file and parses all numbers with a regular expression.
+Please extend the script such that it also print the following extracted text pieces.

+1. Extract all order numbers from the text.= order_numbers = re.findall(r'Order #(\d+)', text)

+2. Extract all product names.=product_names = re.findall(r'Product: ([A-Za-z ]+)', text)

+3. Extract all prices.= prices = re.findall(r'Price: \$(\d+\.\d{2})', text)
+    prices = [float(price) for price in prices]

+4. Extract all order dates.
+5. Find all orders for products priced over $500.
+(You are allowed to use Python to filter the list.)
+6. Change the date format to DD/MM/YYYY.
+(Note the re.sub() method)
+7. Extract product names that have more than 6 characters.
+8. Count the occurrence of each product in the text.
+(You may want to use the Counter class from the collections package.)
+9. Extract the orders with prices ending in .99.
+10. Find the cheapest product.
+(You may want to use Python's min() method.)

+2. Extract all product names.
+3. Extract all prices.
+4. Extract all order dates.
+5. Find all orders for products priced over $500.
+(You are allowed to use Python to filter the list.)
+6. Change the date format to DD/MM/YYYY.
+(Note the re.sub() method)
+7. Extract product names that have more than 6 characters.
+8. Count the occurrence of each product in the text.
+(You may want to use the Counter class from the collections package.)
+9. Extract the orders with prices ending in .99.
+10. Find the cheapest product.
+(You may want to use Python's min() method.)

 2. Extract all product names.
 3. Extract all prices.
 4. Extract all order dates.